cyface/docker-saltstack/README.md

 Note: you will see log messages like : "Could not determine init system from command line" - those are just because salt is running in the foreground and not from an auto-startup.

 The salt-master is set up to accept all minions that try to connect.
 Since the network that the salt-master sees is only the docker-compose network, this means that only minions within this docker-compose service network will be able to connect (and not random other minions external to docker).

+The hostnames match the names of the containers - so the master is `salt-master` and the minions are `salt-minion_1` and `salt-minion_2` since we have a `scale` of 2 by default.